kylemocode/web-mini-games-collection/README.md

 - [ ] Testing
 - [ ] Support Mobile Devices (Touch Events)
 - [ ] Addressing the issue where certain emojis may not display correctly on different operating systems.

+## Contribution

+If you'd like to contribute to this project, please refer to https://gitmoji.dev/ and use specific emojis to write commit messages for certain scenarios.